FredeEB/alias.nvim/README.md

     -- Vim style commands, default is empty commands = {},
-    -- Lua function bindings, default is empty functions = {},
+    -- Lua function bindings, default is empty
+    -- they can take any number of parameters which will be passed from the terminal functions = {},
     -- default path for storing the scripts. will be created if it doesn't exist.
 Always prepended to PATH exec_path = vim.fn.stdpath('data') .. '/alias.nvim/'